-4. Wget Command to Set the download speed
+Wget command example #4 – Set the download speed

-If you happen to download a huge file which takes longer to complete, you can also limit the download speed to prevent wget from using the full possible bandwidth of your connection.
+If you happen to download a huge file that takes longer to complete, you can also limit the download speed to prevent wget from using the full possible bandwidth of your connection.

 To limit the download speed to 300k, for example, you can use the following command: